angular/angular/adev/src/content/guide/forms/template-driven-forms.md

 Template-driven forms use [two-way data binding](guide/templates/two-way-binding) to update the data model in the component as changes are made in the template and vice versa.

 <docs-callout helpful title="Template vs Reactive forms">
 Angular supports two design approaches for interactive forms.
-Template-driven forms allow you to use form-specific directives in your Angular template.Reactive forms provide a model-driven approach to buildin forms.
+Template-driven forms allow you to use form-specific directives in your Angular template.Reactive forms provide a model-driven approach to building forms.

 Template-driven forms are a great choice for small or simple forms, while reactive forms are more scalable and suitable for complex forms.
 For a comparison of the two approaches, see [Choosing an approach](guide/forms#choosing-an-approach)
 </docs-callout>